 What about women’s mountain bikes?

-Opting for a unisex bike opens up more choice, and you can adapt them by fitting a women’s saddle, trimming the bar down and bolting on thinner grips, but head to our guide to the best women’s mountain bikes for more buying advice.
+Opting for a unisex bike opens up more choice, and you can adapt them by fitting a women’s bike saddle, trimming the bar down and bolting on thinner grips, but head to our guide to the best women’s mountain bikes for more buying advice.

 What kind of mountain bike should I buy?

 There’s a huge array of mountain bike categories, all designed to perform a certain task to perfection.

 As we’ve already covered, the amount of suspension travel will partly dictate which category a bike falls into, but geometry and specification are also important.

 Here’s a quick run-through of the different types of mountain bike, what they are, and the features to look out for.

 Cross-country bikes (abbreviated to XC) are all about covering ground quickly, whether it’s in a race or just on a big day out in the mountains.

 For racing use, hardtails are still preferred by many, but lightweight full-suspension designs are becoming more popular.
 They tend to have around 80 to 100mm of travel at either end, usually equipped with a lockout switch that helps prevent the suspension sapping pedalling energy on smoother sections of trail and longer climbs.